 In 2015, the commercial sector for dolphin in the Atlantic met the sector annual catch limit (ACL) and closed on June 30, 2015 for the remainder of the calendar year.
-In 2015, the recreational sector harvested a little over half of the recreational sector ACL, resulting in approximately 6.7 million pounds whole weight (lbs ww) of the total ACL for dolphin going unharvested.
+In 2015, the recreational sector's estimated harvested was a little over half of the recreational sector ACL, resulting in approximately 6.7 million pounds whole weight (lbs ww) of the total ACL for dolphin going unharvested.